+Sales and marketing expenses were \$111.4 million in 2018, an increase of \$2.7 million, or 2%, compared with sales and marketing expenses of \$108.7 million in 2017.
+This increase is primarily a result of the following: (1) an increase of \$2.0 million is attributed to marketing related expenses; (2) an increase of \$2.8 million is related to commissions expenses due to the growth in sales during 2018 and an increase related to salary raises awarded in the beginning of 2018 and salary-related expenses; and (3) an increase of \$0.7 million related to the impact of the weakening of the dollar, mainly against the EURO.
+Such increase was partially offset mainly by a decrease of \$2.5 million related to the capitalization of contract costs following the adoption of ASC 606 in 2018.

 Sales and marketing expenses were \$108.7 million in 2017, an increase of \$4.9 million, or 5%, compared with sales and marketing expenses of \$103.8 million in 2016.
 This increase is primarily a result of the following: (1) an increase of \$2.7 million primarily due to increases in personnel costs and commissions due to the growth in sales during 2017, (2) an increase of \$1.0 million related to the impact of the weakening of the dollar, mainly against the NIS and the EUR (3) an amount of \$0.2 million that is related to the acquisition of Seculert in 2017, (4) an increase of \$1.2 million is attributed to higher stock-based compensation expenses (see also "Stock based compensation expenses" below), and (5) an increase of \$0.5 million is related to increased travel expenses.
-Such increase was partially offset due to the cease of the Radyoos activity during 2017 in an amount of \$0.8 million,
+Such increase was partially offset due to the cease of the Radyoos activity during 2017 in an amount of \$0.8 million.

-Sales and marketing expenses were \$103.8 million in 2016, an increase of \$10.5 million, or 11%, compared with sales and marketing expenses of \$93.3 million in 2015.
-This increase is primarily a result of the following: (1) a \$6.5 million increase in sales and marketing expenses is attributable to increased salary costs as a result of increase in the average number of sales, technical support and marketing employees and salary raises awarded in the beginning of 2016 to some of our employees, (2) an increase of \$2.4 million associated with higher sales commissions (3) an increase of \$0.4 million is attributed to marketing promotions and initiatives, and (4) an increase of \$1.6 million is attributed to higher stock-based compensation expenses (see also "Stock based compensation expenses" below).
-Such increase was partially offset due to a decrease of \$0.4 million related to the strengthening of the dollar against other currencies.